• ROENFR

 Art.
 60 – (1) The meetings of the specialized committees are chaired by the president of the committee, and in his absence by another member of the committee designated by the president.

-(2) The following may participate in the meetings of the specialized committees:
+(2) Members of the Plenary may participate in the meetings of the specialized committees;

-b) guests from the initiators of the normative projects on the agenda;
+(3) Guests from the initiators of the normative projects on the agenda may participate;

 (3) Members of the specialized committee are obliged to sign the attendance list kept by the referent of the committee.